-Figure 5.4 shows how this optimisation improved the overall performance.
+Figure 5.4 shows how this optimisation improved the overall performance as demonstrated with benchmark one.
 However, it can also be seen that the range the individual samples fall within is much greater now.
 While in all cases, this optimisation improved the performance, in some cases the difference between the initial and the optimised version is very low with roughly a two-second improvement.